Zaya-Care/zaya-interview-docs/README.md

 the user is able to check it out.

 ### Specs
+- Create a typescript with express.js boilerplate
+- Create a DB of your preference
+- Connect the express.js server with the DB you've chosen
 - Create a `user` resource
 - Create a `book` resource
 - Add Create, Read, Update and Delete endpoints for both resources